- AWS covers HANA’s in memory nature. Placing a database 100% put into memory is simply not a good thing.

-Hasso Plattner has been pushing the importance of in-memory computing for a number of years.
-Hasso Plattner’s books aren’t books in the traditional sense.
-They are sales material for SAP.
+Hasso Plattner has been pushing the importance of in-memory computing for many years.
+Hasso Plattner’s books aren’t books in the traditional sense but they are sales material for SAP.
 The books we have read by Hasso Plattner uniformly contain exaggerations as to the benefits one can expect from “in memory computing.”

 What is Non In Memory Computing?

-So all computing occurs in memory there is no form of computing that is performed without memory because the results would be unacceptable.
+So all computing occurs in memory, no form of computing is performed without memory because the results would be unacceptable.
 Computing has been using more and more memory as anyone who purchases a computer can see for themselves.
 While at one time a personal computer might sell with 4 GB of memory (or RAM), 16 GB is now quite common on new computers.

 The Problem with the Term In Memory Computing

 SAP took a shortcut when they used the phrase “in memory” computing.
 The computer I am typing on has loaded the program into memory.
-So the term “in-memory computing” is a meaningless term.
+So the term “in-memory computing” is meaningless.

 Instead, what makes HANA different is it requires more of the database to be loaded into memory.
 And HANA is the only database I cover that works that way.
 With this in mind, the term should have been